 Essential oils are strong, powerful, and concentrated oils.
 Thousands of pounds of peppermint leaves are in one small bottle of peppermint essential oil, so taking precautions when using such a powerful substance is necessary.

-Since you will be using these essential oils topically to help relieve neck and back pain, more often than not, you will want to use a carrier oil with the essential oil(s) of your choice.
+Since you will be using these essential oils topically to help relieve neck and back discomfort, more often than not, you will want to use a carrier oil with the essential oil(s) of your choice.
 A carrier oil dilutes the concentration of the essential oil, making it less intense and powerful on the skin.
 Sometimes using a pure essential oil on the skin can cause burns or irritation on sensitive skin, so you can avoid this by using a carrier oil.

 For some individuals who don’t have particularly sensitive skin can use a gentler oil, such as lavender, without the need for a carrier oil.
 If you are interested in doing this, it is recommended to test a small spot on your hand before rubbing the lavender oil in a larger place on your body.
 If no irritation occurs, you can proceed with using the oil on the neck and back.